 There is no visible illumination or sharpness falloff in the corners at any aperture, nor is there any observable degradation in sharpness or contrast attributable to diffraction, even in images shot at f/16.
 Bokeh (the visual quality of the out-of-focus areas of the image) was equally impressive, with beautifully smooth transitions from sharp to soft, and the shape of out of focus objects clearly maintained.

-After perusing the X1 images at high magnification, an old ad slogan coined by the late, great marketing guru Henry Froelich came to mind: “The lens alone is worth the price.”
+After perusing the X1 images at high magnification, an old ad slogan coined by the late, great marketing guru Henry Froelich came to mind: “.”
 No one-lens camera can provide the versatility of a DSLR or even a compact zoom-lens camera, but few cameras of any kind can equal, much less surpass the image quality delivered by the X1’s 36mm-equivalent Leica Elmarit lens.

 Image quality samples, low and high ISO: Cute portraits of 8-month-old Nathaniel in highchair was taken at f/5.6 at ISO 3200 in P mode (right) and f/4 at ISO 200 in P mode (left).

 Let's take a closer look at each of these shots...

 ISO 200 detail at 100% enlargement shows outstanding sharpness and color saturation comparable to what you'd expect from a mid- or upper-tier DSLR.
 It also really demonstrates the lens's outstanding optical quality.

 ISO 3200 detail above demonstrates the X1's fine performance at elevated ISO settings.
 It's just a tad less sharp, has lower color contrast than ISO 200 version.

 A superior sensor